wwwnic/JoinGameAfk/README.md

 - Timing-sensitive actions can fail if the client API changes or becomes unavailable.
 - If you manually change your pick/ban, the app may switch to a fallback locking behavior based on your current selection.
 - Polling too aggressively may be unnecessary; the settings page already constrains the polling interval to a safer range.

-### Important limitation
-This project currently appears tailored to the League Client local API and Windows desktop environment.

-It is **not** a general game automation framework.

 ---